[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Discussion

 \subsubsection{Acknowledgments}

 We would like to thank our supervisor Satchit Chatterji for their valuable feedback on our process and earlier revisions of this report.
 We would also like to thank the University of Amsterdam for providing computational resources (the first machine in Appendix \ref{appendix:hardware}) for this project.
-Finally, we would like to thank Woosung Kim for answering our many questions regarding the implementation and theory of FairDICE.
+Finally, we would like to thank Woosung Kim for answering our many questions regarding the implementation and theory of FairDICE, and for helping reformulate some parts of our Background section discussing FairDICE.